-- The deferred outflow related to pension Other is comprised of: - The District's proportionate share of deferred outflows at December 31, 2019 and 2018 (the pension plan measurement dates), includes the: - changes in employer's proportionate shares of the collective net pension liability and collective deferred outflows of resources and deferred inflows of resources since the prior measurement date and were recognized in the pension expense/(benefit) using a straight amortization method over a period equal to the average of the expected remaining services lives (4 years) of all employees that are provided pensions through the pension plan; - the changes in assumptions about future economic or demographic factors is a deferred outflow that was recognized in pension expense using the straight-line amortization method over a closed period equal to the average of the expected remaining service lives of all employees that are provide with pensions through the pension plan; - the other pension outflows also include the net differences between projected and actual investment earnings on pension plan investments and were recognized in pension expense using the straight-line amortization method over a five year period. - These deferred outflows were \$406,868 and \$1,771,369 for 2020 and 2019, respectively for the measurement period (12/31/19 and 12/31/18). - The deferred outflow from other post-employment benefits (OPEB) is comprised of: - the changes in assumptions about future economic or demographic factors is a deferred outflow that was recognized in pension expense using the straight-line amortization method over a closed period equal to the average of the expected remaining service lives of all employees that are provide with pensions through the pension plan; - for the proportionate share of the differences between the expected and actual experience with regard to economic or demographic factors and changes in proportion. - These deferred outflows were \$289,036 and 61,176 for 2020 and 2019, respectively.
+- The deferred outflow related to pension Other is comprised of: - The District's proportionate share of deferred outflows at December 31, 2020 and 2019 (the pension plan measurement dates), includes the: - changes in employer's proportionate shares of the collective net pension liability and collective deferred outflows of resources and deferred inflows of resources since the prior measurement date and were recognized in the pension expense/(benefit) using a straight amortization method over a period equal to the average of the expected remaining services lives (4 years) of all employees that are provided pensions through the pension plan; - the changes in assumptions about future economic or demographic factors is a deferred outflow that was recognized in pension expense using the straight-line amortization method over a closed period equal to the average of the expected remaining service lives of all employees that are provide with pensions through the pension plan; - o the other pension outflows also include the net differences between projected and actual investment earnings on pension plan investments and were recognized in pension expense using the straight-line amortization method over a five year period. - o These deferred outflows were \$578,423 and \$406,868 for 2021 and 2020, respectively for the measurement period (12/31/20 and 12/31/19). - The deferred outflow from other post-employment benefits (OPEB) is comprised of: - o the changes in assumptions about future economic or demographic factors is a deferred outflow that was recognized in pension expense using the straight-line amortization method over a closed period equal to the average of the expected remaining service lives of all employees that are provide with pensions through the pension plan; - o for the proportionate share of the differences between the expected and actual experience with regard to economic or demographic factors and changes in proportion. - These deferred outflows were \$320,238 and \$289,036 for 2021 and 2020, respectively.

-Notes to Financial Statements For the years ended June 30, 2020 and 2019
+Notes to Financial Statements For the years ended June 30, 2021 and 2020